-13.4.
-When speaking at the Council meeting a Councillor shall stand and address the Chair.
+14.4.
+When speaking at the Council meeting a Councillor shall stand if they are able and address the Chair.
 While a Councillor is speaking the other Councillors will remain seated, unless rising on a point of order or in personal explanation.